-The signal quality is shown as a number in the right corner of the lower line; typical values in idle mode are 56 to 60.
+The signal strength is shown as a number in the right corner of the lower line; typical values in idle mode are 52 to 56.

 Connection mode display

 When a PDP context is active, the type of connection is displayed on the upper line: "Standard", "Stream 32k", etc.